skupperproject/refdog/input/concepts/listener.md

 <section>

-A listener binds a connection endpoint in the local site to target workloads in remote sites.
+Binds a connection endpoint in the local site to target workloads in remote sites.

 </section>